cjc/colorsafeconsole/readme.md

 ## Probably very bad

 This currently relies on the ````process.stdout._type```` property, which for all I know is going to vanish in 38 seconds.

+## What about stderr?

+That's an excellent question that I only just thought of.
+I'll get back to you.